yiingzii/yiingzii.github.io/_pages/about.md

 Hi!
 I'm Yingzi Gao (高英梓), an Assistant Professor at the School of Computer Science and Technology, Shandong University.

-I obtained my Ph.D. from the Institute of Software, Chinese Academy of Sciences (UCAS), where I focused on the security of asynchronous distributed systems.
+I obtained my Ph.D. from the Institute of Software, Chinese Academy of Sciences (UCAS), where I focused on the security of distributed systems.

+My research interests include:
+- Byzantine fault-tolerant consensus protocols
+- Distributed key generation and reconfiguration
+- Threshold cryptography
+- Blockchain systems security

+### Education

+- **Ph.D. in Cyberspace Security**, University of Chinese Academy of Sciences (UCAS),  _2019 – 2025_
+- **B.Sc. in Computer Science and Technology**, Shandong University,  _2015 – 2019_

 A data-driven personal website
 ======